 The leading scientific disciplines at the Faculty are: philosophy, political and administrative sciences, sociological sciences, social communication and media science, pedagogy and psychology.
 Research is also carried out in the fields of: social communication and media science, cultural and religious studies, and security studies.
 Research conducted by the employees of the Faculty is of great practical and social importance.
 This facilitates the discovery of the sources of many social phenomena and the identification of areas in which individuals or groups may need support.
 The research results are implemented in various ways, including in the form of new diagnostic and therapeutic tools, communication and cooperation strategies, education development programmes, psychological support programmes, health promotion and others.

-The faculty offers 12 fields of study, including one in English (run jointly with the Faculty of Economics and the Faculty of Philology).
+The faculty offers 24 fields of study, including two in English.
 Candidates can choose from undergraduate and postgraduate studies as well as uniform master's studies, both full-time and part-time.
 The offer includes practical subjects ensuring comprehensive preparation for a profession, as well as unique specialisations.
 All fields of study have been positively assessed by the Polish Accreditation Committee (Psychology rated as outstanding).
 International cooperation is constantly being developed through mobility programmes for academics and students, including the ERASMUS + programme, which enables, among other things, trips for educational purposes or apprenticeships.
 Graduates of higher education can take advantage of the rich offer of post-graduate studies (over 20 fields of study), of which 7 entitle participants to take state or international exams to obtain certificates.

 The faculty building and its facilities are an undoubted advantage of the Faculty of Social Sciences.
 The Faculty’s building is equipped with modern didactic and specialist rooms, including: computer rooms, art and music and theatre rooms, a relaxation room, therapeutic rooms with one-way mirrors, a Psychological Diagnostics Laboratory with research tools rental, a Psychomotor Research Laboratory and a Psychoneurophysiological Research Laboratory.
 Students of journalism and social communication have at their disposal a professional photo studio, as well as a modern laboratory for the simulation of television recordings and film documentation.
 Students can also learn the secrets of a radio journalist's work at Radio MORS, which is based at the Faculty of Social Sciences.